lpmi-13/homepage/_posts/2018-08-23-build-your-own-experimental-lorawan-sensor.markdown

 Lately it's been hot in Britain.
 Too hot.
 I want to know how hot it is.

-To do this I will install a sensor in my home that measures temperature and humidity every 30 minutes.
+To do this I will run a sensor in my home that measures temperature and humidity every 30 minutes.
 The sensor will be mains powered and will use LoRaWAN to push the data to The Things Network ([TTN](https://www.thethingsnetwork.org/)).
 I will then collect the data and store it in a CSV file on my PC.